kkasperek/weather-app/README.md

 # weather-app
     A vanilla JS weather app that uses your location.
+Click on the temperature to change units.
 #

 Tech Used: